isaas7/4.910/README.md

 Compilator is a C++ compiler that aims to provide correctness, efficiency, and compatibility with a wide range of C++ language features.
 The project is divided into several components, including the Lexer, Parser, Semantic Analyzer, and Code Generator.
 ```
 compiler/
-|-- src/                   # Source code for your compiler
+|-- src/                   # Source code for compiler
 |   |-- lexer/             # Lexical analysis components
 |   |   |-- lexer.cpp
 |   |   |-- lexer.h